Pixel Duck and Rubber Duck are live. Our most capable motion generation release yet.

 No plugins.
 No special setup.
 Drag, drop, position, done.

-When AI Motion Graphics Make the Biggest Difference
+When Do AI Motion Graphics Make the Biggest Difference?

 Not every video needs motion graphics.
 But there are specific situations where they dramatically improve your content.